 Short Breaths is an interesting and thought-provoking examination of fashion, beauty and glamour.
 The show can be highly recommended to anyone interested in fashion or portrait photography, or to anyone who has been to I Only Want You to Love Me and wants to see more of Aldridge’s work.

-Short Breaths is on at Brancolini Grimaldi until 28th September 2013, for further information visit here.
+Short Breaths is on at Brancolini Grimaldi until 28th September 2013.
+For further information visit the gallery’s website here.